Armed Forces of El Salvador

 The Armed Forces of El Salvador (Fuerza Armada de El Salvador) are the official governmental military forces of El Salvador.
 The Forces have three branches: the Salvadoran Army, the Salvadoran Air Force and the Navy of El Salvador.

 History

 Spanish colonial rule

 In the 19th century, soldiers in El Salvador may have been nominally employed by the governing body.
-However, if not paid their wage, the soldiers would supplement their income as mercenaries and militia for local politicians and landowners.
+However, if not given their pay, the soldiers would supplement their income as mercenaries and militia for local politicians and landowners.

 Coffee barons and militia

 In the late 19th century, El Salvador went through a period of internal discord.
-In 1871, Santiago Gonzales seized power by military coup.
-General Carlos Ezeta did the same in 1890 and General Rafael Gutierrez in 1894.
+In 1871, Santiago González seized power by military coup.
+General Carlos Ezeta did the same in 1890 and General Rafael Antonio Gutiérrez in 1894.
 However, these changes in power were fought between networks of rival landowners (coffee barons) and politicians under their patronage rather than between official military and government forces.